anywhichway/thunderclap/README.md

 `thunderclap.template.json` to `thunderclap.json` and replace the placeholder values.
 This will contain secret keys, so you may want to move it out of your project directory to avoid having it checked-in.
 The `thunderclap` script in `webpack.config.js` assumes the file is up one level in the directory tree.
-If you do leave it in the project directory it will still be found, but .gitignore is configured to not check it in.
+If you do leave it in the project directory it will still be found, but .gitignore is configured to not check it in. .gitignore is also set to ignore `dbo.js`, which contains the default `dbo` password and `keys.js` which contains a function definition for iterating over keys on the server that requires special credentials.
+None of this data is built into the browser software.

 You will need to edit `webpack.config.js` if you wish to put `thunderclap.json` elsewhere or load keys from environment variables.